The League of Extraordinary Gentlemen, Volume II: Issue #4: All Creatures Great and Small

-Issue 5: Red in Tooth and Claw
+Issue #5: Red in Tooth and Claw

 The next day, the aliens fill the Thames with red weed, draining all the water and immobilising the Nautilus.
 Hyde refuses to wait until Nemo's crew have cleared the red weed and goes back to headquarters.
 In South Downs, Mina and Allan are searching for the scientist in a forest.
-Mina is angry at Allan for how he reacted to her scars, but he explains he was not repulsed by them, they merely reminded him of his second wife, Stella, who was similarly scarred in a fire.
+Mina is angry at Allan for how he reacted to her scars, but he explains that he was not repulsed by them, as they merely reminded him of his second wife, Stella, who was similarly scarred in a fire.
 They have sex again by a tree, but are confronted by a bear-like creature capable of speech and dressed in tattered human clothes.
-Joined by other talking animals, the bear takes them to the hideout of Dr Moreau, who has relocated to the countryside and continues to create human-animal hybrids (humorously, all of Dr Moreau's hybrids resemble anthropomorphic animal characters from children's fiction, including Puss in Boots, Mother Goose, and Mole, Rat, Badger and Toad from The Wind in the Willows).
-Mina explains MI5 has asked for something called "H-142", and while Moreau is seemingly disturbed by this request, he obliges nonetheless.
+Joined by other talking animals, the bear takes them to the hideout of Dr. Moreau, who has relocated to the countryside and continues to create human-animal hybrids (humorously, all of Dr. Moreau's hybrids resemble anthropomorphic animal characters from children's fiction, including Puss in Boots, Mother Goose, and Mole, Rat, Badger and Toad from The Wind in the Willows).
+Mina explains that MI5 has asked for something called "H-142", and while Moreau is seemingly disturbed by this request, he obliges nonetheless.

 In London, Hyde waits at the headquarters for Griffin to reappear.
 When he does, still trying to hide through invisibility, Hyde reveals that he has infrared vision, and has therefore always been able to see Griffin.
 He savagely beats Griffin and rapes him, leaving the "Invisible Man" to die in agony.
-Later that evening, Hyde has dinner with Nemo and the League's coachman at the headquarters, but blood stains slowly appear on his clothes and the tablecloth, and Nemo finds Griffin's dead body, now visible again.
-He is horrified and prepares to kill Hyde, but the coachman urges him to stand down, as Hyde's great strength may be useful against the aliens, and he grudgingly agrees.
+Later that evening, Hyde has dinner with Nemo and the League's coachman Samson at the headquarters, but blood stains slowly appear on his clothes and the tablecloth, and Nemo finds Griffin's dead body, now visible again.
+He is horrified and prepares to kill Hyde, but Samson urges him to stand down, as Hyde's great strength may be useful against the aliens, and he grudgingly agrees.